 One of the most mysterious things about chickens is that they continue to lay eggs even if there are no roosters around to fertilize them.
 In most other animal species, including the prolific rabbit, eggs are only laid once a male fertilizes them.
 However, the chicken can lay an egg almost every day whether there is a rooster present or not.
+Chickens lay unfertilized eggs because their instinct is to collect a clutch of them to prepare for nesting and raising a peep of chicks.
 Keep reading while we take a closer look at this strange behavior and discuss the difference between fertilized and unfertilized eggs, how many eggs are in a clutch, how many eggs a chicken can lay, and more to help you learn more about your flock.

 Why Do Chickens Keep Laying Eggs?